-- 1. To provide for cooperatively sponsored educational opportunities leading to the Associate in Applied Science degree for students in approved apprenticeship training programs; - 2.
+- 1. To provide for cooperatively sponsored educational opportunities leading to the Associate in Applied Science degree for students in an U.S. Department of Labor registered apprenticeship training programs. - 2.
 To provide a mechanism for Mountwest Community & Technical College to deliver educational programs in a variety of occupational fields to businesses and industries having an immediate need for such programs.

-The United States Department of Labor, Bureau of Apprenticeships and Training (BAT) identifies eligible apprenticeships.
-Components of the program include the following: general education, classroom instruction, and on-the-job training.
+The United States Department of Labor, Bureau of Apprenticeships and Training (BAT) identify eligible apprenticeship programs.
+Components of the degree program include the following: general education, classroom instruction, and on-the-job training.

-Occupational Development students must meet all admission and performance standards.
-Credits earned through either approved apprenticeship programs or through industry-based education and training programs will not be added to the students' collegiate transcripts until they have completed three program credit hours from Mountwest Community & Technical College and have obtained at least a 2.00 GPA.
+Occupational Development students must meet all college admission and performance standards.
+Credits earned through either approved apprenticeship programs or through industry-based education and training programs will not be added to the students' collegiate transcripts until they have completed at a minimum three program credit hours from Mountwest Community & Technical College and have obtained at least a 2.00 GPA.